 2 min read

-Revenue recognition simply means the process when the actual sales are being recognized as part of revenue.
-According to accounting rules, this happens when the actual product or service is being delivered to the customer.
+Revenue recognition refers to recognizing sales as part of revenue.
+According to accounting rules, this happens when a product or service has been delivered to a customer.

 Revenue recognition is a fundamental function for companies.
 Revenues must be recognized in the company’s financial reporting accurately, at the right time, and in the right way according to accounting standards such as Generally Accepted Accounting Principles (GAAP) GAAP and International Financial Reporting Standards (IFRS).

-Doing revenue recognition manually is time-consuming, error-prone, and may in the worst case even be the spoke in the wheel of bringing new great offerings to the market due to the increased workload.
+Doing revenue recognition manually is time-consuming, error-prone, and may in the worst case even prevent bringing new offerings to the market due to the increased workload.

-For companies that sell services and products as a one-time deal, revenue recognition is fairly simple as it can be done immediately.
-However, SaaS companies typically use subscription-based pricing models and may charge part of the overall fee (such as the base fee) in advance of the agreed period – which can be anything from several months and onward.
+Companies that sell services and products as a one-time deal can complete revenue recognition immediately.
+However, SaaS companies using subscription-based pricing models may charge part of the overall fee as a base fee in advance of the subscription period.

 Revenue recognition is simple when the sale and delivery happened during the same accounting period.
 How about when a SaaS business customer pays the whole following year in advance?

 In this case, the SaaS company must count the received money in advance as deferred revenue and month by month, piece by piece, recognize it as revenue.
-The example calculation below describes in short, the above-mentioned issue.
+The calculation below shows an example of the issue.

 Imagine you have hundreds, perhaps thousands, or even tens of thousands of customers with many kinds of invoicing periods and prices.
-How much time-consuming and error-prone work is there?
+How much time do you lose in error-prone work?

-What happens then in a downgrade situation?
-If customers downgrade their subscriptions, you will have to adjust already-done deferrals.
-In an upgrade situation, you need to make additional bookings to revenue recognition either by billing the customer on the difference or crediting the future periods already invoiced and issuing a new invoice to reflect the upgraded subscription.
+So what happens if a subscription is downgraded?
+In this situation, you will have to adjust already-done deferrals.
+Similarly, when a subscription is upgraded, you need to make additional bookings to revenue recognition either by billing the customer on the difference or crediting the future periods already invoiced and issuing a new invoice to reflect the upgraded subscription.

 How-to-get-started-with-billing-automation-brochure